 And now some graphics for those who like them as much as I do. 😉

 Last graphic: as always most books I’ve read have between 300 and 399 pages, which seems to be a pretty good number and a sign of a story that’s not too short and not too long.
-There are exceptions of course; some stories are just too complex to be told in under 400 pages… I do have to step up my game when it comes to reading longer books, because only a meager 13% of my books had over 400 pages.
+There are exceptions of course; some stories are just too complex to be told in under 400 pages… I’m happy to have read more longer books compared to 2018!
+A total of 18% of my books had over 400 pages.

 You can also find me at Goodreads.
 Twitter.
 Instagram.
 Facebook.
 Bloglovin’.